onchainns/ons-protocol/V1_SCOPE.md

 This document defines the locked scope of ONS v1.
 Clarifications may be added without expanding scope.
 New capabilities will be introduced only in future versions.

+### Pricing

+- Pricing is category-based and enforced at the protocol level
+- Names may be explicitly classified into pricing tiers
+- Explicit classification always overrides generic pricing rules
+- Certain dictionary, brand-like, or high-signal names may be subject to premium pricing
+- Pricing applies equally to registration and renewal in v1